paulchyz/OCI_Streaming_Pipeline/README.md

 13. When you are finished editing your variables in the `Configure Variables` section, click `Next` to proceed to the `Review` section.
 14. Select the checkbox for `Run Apply`, and click `Create`.
 You can monitor the deployment by monitoring the `Logs` window.
 15. Once the selected resources have been provisioned, click `Job Resources` to open a page that shows details about the resources that were provisioned.
-16. Make a note of the name of the compartment you deployed.
+16. Copy the name of the deployed compartment to your clipboard for later use.
 You can find the name of the compartment under the `Name` column, where the value under `Type` appears as `oci_identity_compartment`.
 17. Keep this browser tab open, as we will refer to this page later in this lab.
 Duplicate the current browser tab, and proceed using the new browser tab.
 	\
 	\